The Human form in 3D

 Intro

-I have heard it said, although there is really no the way to be sure, that Sculpture was the first of the visual arts.
-Hmmm, I wonder what the First art was?
-Oh, but I digress…
+I have heard it said, although there is no way to be sure, that Sculpture was the first of the visual arts.

 The oldest figurative sculptures we have are categorized as Venus Figurines, as they are understood as earth goddesses or fertility figures found in the Upper Paleolithic period circa 10,-50,000BCE.
 Not many Male figures have been found from this period.
 Venus of Hohle Fels dated circa 35,000BCE.
 It was Carved from Mammoth tooth Ivery.